+Cumulative injuries are those that occur over time.
 Often, individuals are injured as a result of workplace accidents.
 These incidents happen in an instant and cause acute physical trauma.
 In these cases, the cause of injury is clear.
-But what happens when the injuries develop slowly and cumulatively?
+But what happens when cumulative injuries occur?

 - Repetitive movements in a factory or production environment

 - Repetitive hand movements, such as using a mouse, typing, or clicking

 - Frequent lifting, especially of large or awkward loads

 - Regular use of vibrating tools or instruments